andrew/ultimate-awesome/README.md

 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.
 - [awesome-generative-modeling](https://github.com/zhoubolei/awesome-generative-modeling) - Bolei's archive on generative modeling.
+- [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [awesome-evm-security](https://github.com/kareniel/awesome-evm-security) - 🕶 A high-level overview of the EVM security ecosystem.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .